California Eviction Protections during the COVID-19 Pandemic

 On September 30, 2021, the California Legislature allowed many of the eviction protections in the statewide law Assembly Bill 832 (AB 832) to expire.
 Despite the state’s inaction, some protections remained in place for tenants who lost income during the COVID-19 pandemic and have been unable to pay rent.
 These protections end on March 31, 2022.

-Rent debt owed between March 2020 through August 31, 2020 is converted into consumer debt and can never be the basis for an eviction (if the tenant follows all requirements).
-The debt is however, collectable through other means such as small claims and regular civil court.
-However, the landlord may not seek the debt owed until July 1, 2021.
+Most rent debt originally owed between March 1, 2020 through September 30, 2020 was converted into consumer debt and can never be the basis for an eviction (if the tenant followed all requirements, such as sending their landlord a declaration and paying part of the rent debt owed).
+Assuming the tenant abided by these requirements, they can never be legally evicted for this debt.
+The debt is, however, potentially collectible through other means such as small claims and regular civil court.

 Is the Rent Cancelled?

 Sort of.
 The legislature created a robust rental assistance program for tenants who make less than 80% of the "area median income" adjusted amount.
 This program will pay 100% of a tenant's back rent owed since April 1, 2020.
 Either a landlord or a tenant can begin the application process.
 If the landlord is the first to apply, the tenant must be sure to complete their application within 15 days.
 If a landlord refuses to participate, the tenant can receive the rent assistance money directly.

 A landlord cannot legally “refuse” to take your rent, or rent assistance, and then try to evict you on that basis.

 What if My Landlord Says They’re Evicting me for a Reason Other Than not Paying My Rent?